 How to Build a Stacked Bar Chart

 To build a stacked bar chart, first log in to your Grow account and click Add Metric.
-Choose your data source, connect your data, and press continue.
+Choose your data source, and connect your data.

-In Edit Metric, click on the chart type menu to view the list of charts.
+In Edit Metric, select chart at the top and then click on the chart type menu to view the list of charts.
 Go ahead and select Stacked Bar Chart.

 Next, you’ll need to select your data series.
 When you select data series for a stacked bar, the first series will be the leftmost category in the bar, or closest to the y-axis.
 Each subsequent data series will be stacked on top of the first.